-The Williamson County Hospital District, now doing business as the Williamson Medical Center, was created by a Private Act of the Tennessee Legislature in 1957.
-The hospital is a component unit of Williamson County and also operates an EMS service for the County.
+The hospital is a component unit of Williamson County and operates an EMS service for the County.
 A portion, but not all, of the property and buildings are the property of Williamson County.

 Williamson Medical Center, is governed by a 12-person Board of Trustees as established by the Private Act.
 The Board of Trustees governs all operational aspects of the hospital and provides audited financial information to the County on an annual basis.
 Four members of the Williamson County Board of Commissioners currently serve on the Williamson Medical Center Board.
 The Williamson County Mayor also serves as an ex-officio voting member of the Board.
 Two of the Board members are to come from the medical staff.
 The other nine members are nominated by the existing Board of Trustees and are approved by the County Commission.
 The County Commission has the authority to select a Trustee who was not nominated by the current Board of Trustees if two-thirds of the County Commission elect to do so.